Ax3l0to/rules/README.md

 # Hashcat Rules Collection

-## Updated Version for use with vast.ai and other tools

 Thanks to the authors/researchers, to the [HashMob](https://hashmob.net/) community and specifically PenguinKeeper

 Rules comparison sheet (by PenguinKeeper):<br>